 “Get rid of clutter and you may just find that it was blocking the door you’ve been looking for” – Katrina Mayer

 I overcame generalized anxiety disorder in 1999 and found the peace of mind that I had lost due to worry and fear.

 Then two years ago I read The Life Changing Magic Of tidying Up.
-My life changed so much after thoroughly decluttering my house.
-My mindless purchases ended.
+After thoroughly decluttering my house, my mindless purchases ended.
 Home is a now a place where I feel content.
-I am more grateful for the things I have, my life is simpler, and I figured out that my passion is helping you to do the same.
+I am more grateful for the things I have.
+My life is simpler.
+And I figured out that my passion is helping you to do the same.